 Using magnetic catches gives easy access to the pipe work without the hassle of fitting hinges to the door.
 The panel is simply pulled from the bottom and it comes off in one piece allowing full access to the work behind without being encumbered by a door which cannot be fully opened.

-In this project we have closed the gap between two kitchen units to hide the stop cock and associated pipe work behind.
-The black section in the image to the left is the cover timber hiding this gap.
-As you can see it is a tidy job and looks entirely permanent but the cover timber is easily pulled off to allow access to the stop cock behind.
+The black section between the two cupboard doors is the cover hiding this gap.
+As you can see it is a tidy job and looks entirely permanent but the cover timber or plate is easily pulled off to allow access to the stop cock behind.

 The magnet part of the catch is fixed onto some battens which in turn are fixed to the unit and the steel plates are fixed to the cover timber.

 The more magnetic catches you use on a cupboard or cabinet door, the stronger the hold will be.
 Conversely, for a really light touch where the attraction between, for example, a cupboard door and the frame it closes into, is very gentle, the magnet can be positioned a little further back on the frame so it does not quite touch the steel plate.

 The magnetism between the two will still work but the magnet will only exert a small attraction making it easy to open the door.